 All of the above being said, it is more than understandable that Universal Life Church ministers will occasionally run into difficulties when they try to acquire permission to perform a wedding from county clerks' offices.
 If people who become ministers online do not research whether or not their ordination is accepted in the county where the marriage licenses is to be filed, or what documentation they need in order to successfully acquire said marriage license, it is inevitable that problems will arise.

 Whenever you - or someone you know - is planning on performing a wedding ceremony using a ULC ordination, make absolutely sure you/they complete the following steps:

 SECOND: As soon as the county clerk has confirmed that the ULC ordination is accepted in their office, the wedding officiant MUST then ask what documentation they will need in order to file for the marriage license.
-Fortunately, most states only require wedding officiants to present an ordination credential to demonstrate their ministerial status, though some states, like Washington and California, generally don’t require any documentation at all.
+Fortunately, most states only require wedding officiants to present an ordination credential to demonstrate their ministerial status.
 There are a couple of states, like Ohio and Wisconsin, that have very stringent requirements and demand to see several discrete and highly-specific documents before a marriage license will be issued.

 Failure to follow the above three steps could easily result in the marriage failing to receive official legal recognition; this will cause the wedding to be a waste of all parties' time, effort, and money, not to mention a massive headache for the wedding officiant and the couple.

 PLEASE NOTE that the information we provide above could have changed by the time you read this.
 Do not take any of this information for granted, or it could end up coming back to bite you and the entire wedding party.